-- Typically, Plan F has been the most popular of the Medicare Supplement plans in North Carolina.
-It offers the broadest coverage for Original Medicare’s copayments, coinsurance, and deductibles.
+Plan F has been the most popular of the Medicare Supplement insurance plans in North Carolina.
+It offers the broadest coverage to help with Original Medicare’s copayments, coinsurance and deductibles.
 It also comes with the highest premiums.
 However, Plan F is now only available to those who became eligible for Medicare before January 1, 2020.

 - Part A hospital coinsurance